openstax/adaptarr-server/doc/api/processes.md

 This endpoint is only available in elevated sessions with the [`editing-process:edit`](../#p-editing-process-edit) permission.

+#### Status codes

+- 200: step was updated.
+Response contains a JSON object of the [`Step`](#step) model describing the step with changes applied.

+- 400 `edit-process:step:name:duplicate`: rename would result in two steps
+  sharing the same name.

 ### `GET /api/v1/processes/:id/versions/:version/:id/steps/:step/links`

 Return list of all link in a particular step in a version of a process,